wanjinchang/MTCNN_USE_TF_E2E/README.md

-# MTCNN face detection using TensorFlow End2End
+# MTCNN face detection & alignment all in TensorFlow

 ### Introduction
-This is a demo for MTCNN using TensorFlow api end2end.For more details, please refer to the paper [arXiv paper](https://arxiv.org/pdf/1604.02878.pdf).
+This is a demo for MTCNN implement all using TensorFlow api.For more details, please refer to the paper [arXiv paper](https://arxiv.org/pdf/1604.02878.pdf).

 ### Dependencies
 * Tensorflow 1.4.1